 - Contact your Registrar’s office: You may need support from your College Registrar’s office to write a make-up test.

 In exceptional circumstances, you may be able to defer your exam and write it at a later date.
 To defer your exam, you will have to file a petition.
 This requires you to submit a letter explaining your circumstances (eg: a medical emergency) and supporting documentation.
 The deadline to submit a petition is five business days after the end of the exam period.

 - If you feel ill during the exam and are too ill to complete the exam, make sure to let your Exam Facilitator know before leaving the exam room or signing off the online test website.
 They will ask you to sign a form and will explain the next steps to you.
 You may file a petition to defer your exam.

 - If you are experiencing a medical emergency and cannot make it to the exam, see a medical professional as close to the exam date as possible.
 At this time, you do not have to ask them to fill out the Verification of Student Illness or Injury Form.
-Instead, self-declare your illness on ACORN and contact your College Registrar’s office and work with them to fill out a petition to defer your exam.
+Instead, self-declare your illness on ACORN and contact your College Registrar’s office to work with them to fill out a petition to defer your test/exam.